Arts & Culture

 the feminine form

 “My work celebrates strong female figures and the female form.
 I started to paint using gouache onto Indian handmade cotton paper.
 I also taught myself how to guild and embellish my work with gold leaf.
 The digital sketches for these paintings then became digital prints and as we started to sell our work at the Harbour Marketplace we also branched out into homeware such as plant pots and cushion covers.
-A lot of other freelance opportunities started to come up for me that I didn’t have time to because of the day job.
-So, I took the plunge.”
+But, I might have been a bit naive about having a baby and how you can fit your work around her.”

 girrls to the front